mikex86/Velox/README.md

 Velox primary goal is to improve performance of the Vanilla server.
 Minor behaviour changes are not specifically aimed to be avoided.
-Compatibility with the Bukkit API is intentionally dropped to avoid running into limitations introduced by an API that was designed around the singled threaded architecture of Minecraft.
+Compatibility with the Bukkit API is intentionally dropped to avoid running into limitations introduced by an API that was designed around the single threaded architecture of Minecraft.